 - Olive oil: use a light one.
 It's one of the key ingredients.

-- Maple syrup: use your favorite brand.
-I like to use grade A pure maple syrup.
+- Maple syrup: use your favorite brand as long as it's pure syrup.

 - Brown sugar: light or dark.